bids-standard/bids-specification/src/05-derivatives/03-imaging.md

 pipeline/
     sub-001/
         anat/
-            sub-001_space-orig_desc-GM_mask.nii.gz
+            sub-001_space-orig_label-GM_mask.nii.gz
 ```

 ### Probabilistic Segmentations

-Probabilistic segmentations of brain tissue represent a single tissue class with
+Probabilistic segmentations of brain tissue represent a single anatomical
-values ranging from 0 to 1 in individual 3D volumes or across multiple frames.
+structure with values ranging from 0 to 1 in individual 3D volumes or across
+multiple frames.
-If a single tissue class is included the `label` entity SHOULD be used to
+If a single structure is included the `label` entity SHOULD be used to specify
-specify the corresponding structure.
+the structure.

 Template: